hobbyfarm/e2e-testing/README.md

 ## How to contribute

-You can start editing the files in `tests` folders and look at examples in `samples` folder.
-For UI testing, the PageObject pattern has been implemented and code is found in `src/pages`.
+You can start editing files in `tests` folders and look at examples in `samples` folder.
+For UI testing, the PageObject pattern has been followed and code is found in `src/pages`.
 For REST API testing, code is in `src/resources`.

-To go further you can have a look at `.\playwright.config.ts` (Playwright Test configuration) and look at the [documentation](https://playwright.dev/docs/intro).
+To go further you can have a look at `.\playwright.config.ts` (Playwright Test configuration) and [Playwright documentation](https://playwright.dev/docs/intro).

-If you use Visual Studio Code, you can install the [Playwright Test for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) extension ([repository](https://github.com/microsoft/playwright-vscode)).
+If you use Visual Studio Code, you can install the extension [Playwright Test for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) ([repository](https://github.com/microsoft/playwright-vscode)).

 ## How to check code quality

-We use [MegaLinter](https://megalinter.io/) ([code  ](https://github.com/oxsecurity/megalinter)) to lint all code from this repository.
+We use [MegaLinter](https://megalinter.io/) ([code](https://github.com/oxsecurity/megalinter)) to check all code from this repository.
 It will be automatically used in the CI pipeline but you can run it locally:

 ```bash
 npx mega-linter-runner